YitengGuo/YitengGuo/README.md

 > *"Pursuing excellence in underwater vision, one detection at a time."*

 - 🎓 **Master's Student** at **Henan Institute of Science and Technology** (河南科技学院)
-- 🔭 Currently working on **MIP-Net**: Multi-scale Integration Perception Network for underwater object detection
-- 📝 Paper submitted to **CAS Journal** | Another paper submitted to **The Visual Computer** (with collaborators from Xinxiang University)
 - 🌊 Passionate about exploring the mysteries beneath the surface through computer vision

 </div>